miklos-martin/airports/README.md

 Fun with [spark].

-Looks up the nearest airports from a given airport by distance or by average flight time based on flight data in csv.
+Looks up the nearest airports from a given airport by distance or by average flight time based on flight data in a csv.

 Download the data [here] and unzip it in the root directory, then just type